 WARNING: To reduce the risk of personal injury, electric shock, or damage to the equipment, remove the power cord to remove power from the server.
-Pressing the Power On/Standby button does not shut off system power completely.
-Portions of the power supply and some internal circuitry remain active until AC power is removed.
+The front panel Power On/Standby button does not completely shut off system power.
+Portions of the power supply and some internal circuitry remain active until AC/DC power is removed.